dotink/json/README.md

 Json\Normalizer::setNamespace('My\Json\Normalizer')
 ```

-### What If I Need Additional Dependencies to Normalize My Objects
+### What If I Need Additional Dependencies to Normalize My Objects?

 You can register any PSR-11 compatible container to resolve/construct your normalizers: